Fred Payne Clatworthy: Personal life

 In 1911, Clatworthy married Mabel Leonard Clatworthy (1885–1971).
 They had children: Fred Payne Clatworthy Jr. (1912–1995), Helen Clatworthy (1915–2001), and Barbara Clatworthy Gish (1921–2011).
 In 1912, construction was completed on the Clatworthy family home located on Riverside Drive in Estes Park.
 In the following years, the familf split their time between this residence and a second home purchased by Clatworthy in 1921 near Palm Springs, California.

 Later life and death

 During the 1940s, Clatworthy partnered with his son, Fred Clatworthy, Jr., to produce chromogenic color images of the Estes Park area for calendar and postcard reporductions.
 In 1949, Clatworthy accompanied his daughter, Barbara, on a tour of Europe and photographed the Matterhorn while there.
-In 1953, Clatworthy passed away in Estes Park at the age of 78.
+In 1953, Clatworthy died in Estes Park at the age of 78.

 Legacy

 In 2015, History Colorado announced that it had been awarded a National Historic Records and Publications Commission (a division of the National Archives and Records Administration) Access to Historical Records grant that would enable the institution to further process and catalog its holdings related to Fred Payne Clatworthy, as well as photographers David DeHarport, the Aultman Studio of Trinidad, Colorado, and Winter Prather.